|Course Length:||7 Weeks Full-Time|

 This Fastrack course comprises two modules, one of which is related to your subject choice while the other focuses on study skills training.

-You will receive guidance in essay writing, taking and arranging notes, reading effectively, report writing, revision and examination techniques, presentation skills, time management, working in groups, strengths and weaknesses, action planning, target setting, confidence building, presentation skills, group work and course evaluation.
+You will receive guidance in essay writing, taking and arranging notes, reading effectively, report writing, presentation skills, time management, working in groups, strengths and weaknesses, action planning, target setting, confidence building, presentation skills, group work and course evaluation.

-You will also gain an introduction to ICT covering IT awareness, the Internet, word processing, online databases.
-There is additional training covering statistics and IT applications as well as drop-in sessions covering further IT-related themes.
+You will also gain an introduction to ICT covering IT awareness, the Internet, word processing and developing visual presentations.

 How will I study?